 You can also make this recipe by hand or with a stand mixer.
-See the instructions here.
+See the notes in the recipe.

 My bread machine has been getting a work-out lately.
 Have I mentioned my son, daughter-in-law and their two sons (4 years and 10 mos) are living with us just until they can find a house?
 Susie and I both like to bake bread and it’s much more fun with plenty of appreciative people around to eat it.

 I’ve been looking to add trendy pretzel buns to my repertoire so when I saw the original recipe for these buns on the King Arthur website, I downsized it and adapted it to the bread machine.

 I also did not care for the high, round buns they showed in the picture (too much bread in the middle bites), so I devised a way to make mine flatter–more like a traditional sandwich bun.